HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

 The likelihood of a page containing at least one iframe is much lower than for that containing an image with only 2.56% of pages containing an iframe taking advantage of native lazy-loading.
 The benefits of lazy-loading an iframe are potentially important, as an iframe could initiate further requests to download even more resources, including scripts and images.
 This is especially true when using embeds, such as YouTube or Twitter embeds.
-Similarly to when deciding the loading strategy for an image, you must check whether the iframe is shown within the initial viewport or not.
+Similarly, to when deciding the loading strategy for an image, you must check whether the iframe is shown within the initial viewport or not.
 If it isn't, then it is usually safe to add `loading="lazy"` to the `<iframe>` element to benefit from a reduced initial load & boost performance.

 ### HTTP/2 Server Push

 HTTP/2 supports a technology called _Server Push_ that preemptively pushes a resource it expects the client will be requesting.
-As the server is pushing the resource instead of informing the client that it should request it, cache-management becomes complex and in some cases the pushed resources would even delay the delivery of the HTML, which is critical for discovering all resources required to load the page.
+As the server is pushing the resource instead of informing the client that it should request it, cache-management becomes complex and, in some cases, the pushed resources would even delay the delivery of the HTML, which is critical for discovering all resources required to load the page.

-Unfortunately HTTP/2 push has been disappointing with little evidence that it provides the performance boost promised, compared to the risk of over pushing resources that either the browser already has, or that are of less importance than resources the browser requests.
+Unfortunately, HTTP/2 push has been disappointing with little evidence that it provides the performance boost promised, compared to the risk of over pushing resources that either the browser already has, or that are of less importance than resources the browser requests.

-So while the technology is widely available, overcoming these obstacles makes it highly unpopular - with less than 1% adoption on Chrome.
+So, while the technology is widely available, overcoming these obstacles makes it highly unpopular - with less than 1% adoption on Chrome.
 Chrome has also filed an <a hreflang="en" href="https://lists.w3.org/Archives/Public/ietf-http-wg/2019JulSep/0078.html">Intent to Remove</a> that is paused until a testable implementation of 103 Early Hints is available.
 Chrome <a hreflang="en" href="https://github.com/httpwg/http2-spec/issues/786#issuecomment-724371629">does not support</a> _Server Push_ on HTTP/3 either.

 ### Future

-While there are no proposals to add new rel directives, improvements from the browser vendors to the current set of resource hints - such as the prioritization <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=629420">bug</a> in Chrome - are expected to have a positive impact.
-Hint adoption is expected to evolve and the use of `preload` should shift towards its intended purpose - late discovered resources.
+While there are no proposals to add new `rel` directives, improvements from the browser vendors to the current set of resource hints - such as the prioritization <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=629420">bug</a> in Chrome - are expected to have a positive impact.
+Hint adoption is expected to evolve, and the use of `preload` should shift towards its intended purpose - late discovered resources.

 Additionally, two proposals, 103 Early Hints and Priority Hints are expected to be made available soon, with experimental support already available on Chrome.